Kneaded That

 Storage

-Store leftover cookies in an airtight for up to 5 days.
-They’re best served at room temperature or slightly warmed so the centers stay creamy.
+• Store leftover cookies in an airtight container for up to 5 days.
+They're best at room temperature or slightly warmed so the centers stay creamy.

-To freeze, place baked cookies in a single layer on a tray, freeze until solid, then transfer to a sealed bag for up to 2 months.
+• To freeze, arrange baked cookies in a single layer, freeze until solid, then transfer to a sealed bag for up to 2 months.
 Thaw in the fridge or microwave in 10-second bursts.

 Picture of pumpkin cheesecake cookies stacked on each other.